lawpatch/au-confidentiality/confidentiality_terms.md

 that could reasonably be regarded as confidential to the Disclosing Party,

 and includes information relating to:
-- technology, processes,products, inventions or designs used or developed by the Discloser; and
+- technology, processes, products, inventions or designs used or developed by the Discloser; and
-- trade secrets and know-how and commercially sensitive information.
+- trade secrets and know-how; and
+- commercially sensitive information.

 ### Confidentiality Obligations
 means the obligtaions regarding Confidential Information that are set out in this document.